 For the latest news about Alison’s books, please visit Facebook, Instagram, and Twitter.

-Macor succeeds in delivering a thoughtful and well-researched portrayal of the complicated influence of The Best Years of Our Lives and the film's overall impact.
-Fans of the wartime film will no doubt enjoy this close examination of the film. - Hometowns to Hollywood
+Macor succeeds in delivering a thoughtful and well-researched portrayal… Fans of the wartime film will no doubt enjoy this close examination. — Hometowns to Hollywood

 Macor’s fascinating book details many factors that converged to make one of Hollywood’s greatest films about war and its aftermath. — Shepherd Express

-[Macor] traces [The Best Years of Our Lives] journey from script to screen, focusing on the film's production history, its personal connection with its director, and lasting resonance more than 75 years later. - The Alcalde
+[Macor] traces the journey from script to screen, focusing on production history, personal connection, and lasting resonance. — The Alcalde

 An illuminating account of the film’s journey to the screen and its impact on the nation. — The Film Stage